top of page

 Sending out Letters, Questionnaires and Camp Invites

-• Requests to complete a recruiting questionnaire
+• A request to complete a recruiting questionnaire

-• Invitations to a camp
+• An invitation to attend a camp

 Coaches Conduct In-Depth Athletic, Academic and Character Evaluations of Recruits